tmeras/ReSellMart/README.md

 ### Admin (TODO)
 - Enable/disable users and promote them to admins
-- View all products toggle their availability
+- View all products and toggle their availability
 - Add, update, and delete product categories
-- View all orders placed
 - Generate statistics on products sold, revenue, registered users, and orders placed